DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

-Formally, we can make the following statement.
+Also, just like last time, we can choose any radom elements, as long as we make sure to choose a at least unique element from every set.

+For those who desire some more mathematical formalism, the above discussion translate to the following statement.

 $$S = \{x \in U: y \notin f(y) \}$$